-Catherina McKiernan confirms her class as a world class athlete by winning the London City Marathon.
+Catherina McKiernan confirms her status as a world class athlete by winning the London City Marathon.

 Just months earlier, Catherina recorded the fastest ever marathon debut time in Berlin and since then has had her sights on the London race.